ericproffitt/TopicModelsVB.jl/README.md

 As for the least associated topics, the most unrelated pair of topics is 6 and 8, corresponding to *Microbiology* and *Mathematics*, followed closely by topics 3 and 8, corresponding to *Sociobiology* and *Mathematics*, and then third are topics 4 and 6, corresponding to *Computer Science* and *Microbiology*.

-Interestingly, the topic which is least correlated with all other topics is not the *Academia* topic (which is the second least correlated), but the *Economics* topic
+Interestingly, the topic which is least correlated with all other topics is not the *Academia* topic (which is the second least correlated), but instead the *Economics* topic
 ```julia
 sum(abs(model.sigma[:,7])) - model.sigma[7,7] # Economics topic, absolute off-diagonal covariance 5.732.
 sum(abs(model.sigma[:,5])) - model.sigma[5,5] # Academia topic, absolute off-diagonal covariance 18.766.